 Unlike most shades, this one is square, not round, giving it a clean, modern look.
 It comes in four colors include aqua, lime green, red, and tan.

 The polyester fabric is resistant to water and UV rays.
 The pole is made of steel.
-It’s made in China and comes with a 180-day warranty.
+This product comes with a 180-day warranty.

 There is a crank lift and a manual, push button tilt that owners say are very easy to use.
 The pole is 7 feet, 10 inches tall.